segfaultcoder/point/README.md

 # point
-point is an easy to use, 2D/3D, GPU-accelerated engine based on SFML.
+point is an easy to use, 2D/3D, GPU-accelerated engine based on CSFML.
+It is made completely on C99, and it doesn't need any other library apart from CSFML.
+It currently works in Windows, MacOS X and Linux.
+In the future, I want to port this to more platforms, like Android, iOS, Nintendo Switch and PS Vita.